nigelhorne/ged2site/README.md

 Pre-Requisites
 ==============

 This program uses many CPAN modules.
-To install them all and run the program via Carton:

-    cpan -i Carton
-    carton install
-    carton exec ./gedcom [args]
+Running the program for the first time with no arguments should install them, of course that will fail if you don't have the privilege, in which case you'll need to add them by hand.
+To ensure you'll be installing them in a directory you can use either use local::lib or perlbrew.

 Ancestry on Windows
 ===================